This is Step 3 of 6 in the onboarding journey. View the full onboarding overview →

 What happens if your documents are rejected?

-If your documents are rejected, you will receive an email frombaas-support@unionbank.ng with:
+If your documents are rejected, you’ll get an email frombaas-support@unionbank.ng with:

 - Which document was rejected